Retiring with $2 Million in Canada

 Should I draw TFSA first?

 Not always.
-Preserving TFSA for tax-free growth while drawing some RRSP/non-registered can be more tax-efficient long term.
+Preserving TFSA for tax-free growth while drawing some RRSP/non-registered funds can be more tax-efficient in the long term, preventing huge RRIF minimums later in life.